AdaCore/learn/intro_to_ada.rst

 .. gusthoff: maybe we should mention that the "Adaïste way" usually is to create a function called To_Miles that does this conversion...

 If you write a lot of numeric code, this might seem painful at first, because your code might end up containing a lot of conversions.
-But if you are like me, you will probably end up seeing this as a very good thing:

-.. gusthoff: "if you are like me"?
-Who are you?
-Why should I be like you? ;-) Again, I'd be more formal and simply say something like this: "However, the advantages of this approach are:"
+However, this approach has some advantages.
+For example:

 - You can rely on the fact that no implicit conversion will ever happen in your numeric code.
 In C for example, the rules for implicit conversions are very